Classical shadows based on locally-entangled measurements

 By the above reasoning, minimizing the sample complexity of learning ``compatible'' operators corresponds to choosing a stabilizer group in which the largest possible number of elements have full support.
 The distribution of weights across elements of a stabilizer group is a well-studied object with applications in coding theory, known as the Shor-Laflamme distribution and characterizable algebraically by {\it weight enumerator polynomials}~\cite{shor_quantum_1997,cao_quantum_2023}.
 The GHZ state is known to maximize the number of fully-supported elements in its stabilizer group~\cite{miller_shor-laflamme_2023}, meaning that it is indeed optimal for our task.

-GHZ measurements come very close to saturating this bound, as $\shadownorm{P}^2 = (f_n)^k$ and $f_n \xrightarrow[]{n\to\infty} 3/2$.
 The improved scaling of sample complexity in these protocols with larger $n$ however comes with some trade-offs.
 For one, the set of ``compatible'' operators whose shadow norm obeys the scaling in Eq.~\eqref{eq:ghz_scaling} gets more constrained with increasing $n$ (the set comprises $[3^n+1]^{N/n}$ operators).
-Secondly, preparing the GHZ measurement basis on $n$ qubits requires circuit depth linear in $n$, which makes the method less scalable on noisy hardware and limits $n$ to modest finite values, or the introduction of extensively many auxiliary qubits.
+Secondly, preparing the GHZ measurement basis on $n$ qubits requires either circuit depth linear in $n$, which makes the method less scalable on noisy hardware and limits $n$ to modest finite values, or the introduction of extensively many auxiliary qubits.
 The performance of these schemes under realistic constraints is an interesting direction for future work.